kenatiod/MUT/Understanding Machine Understanding.md

 This astute observation, as Feynman once famously quipped, encapsulates a fundamental challenge in the pursuit of scientific truth: the need to remain vigilant against our own biases, assumptions, and philosophical predilections.

 Embarking on the crucial task of verifying and validating the results of the Multifaceted Understanding Test Tool, Feynman's admonition takes on particular significance.
 It is all too easy to become enamored with a particular philosophical framework or set of assumptions about the nature of intelligence and understanding.
-But if not careful, these very philosophies can lead astray, causing visions of what is wanted in the MUTT results, rather than what is actually there.
+But if not careful, these very philosophies can lead us astray, causing visions of what is wanted in the MUTT results, rather than what is actually there.

 To guard against this, researchers must approach the verification and validation process with a spirit of relentless self-scrutiny and intellectual humility.
 All must be willing to question assumptions, to seek out disconfirming evidence, and to follow the data wherever it leads, even if it challenges preconceived notions.
 Only by maintaining this stance of philosophical agnosticism can one hope to arrive at a true and unbiased assessment of the MUTT's effectiveness in measuring machine understanding.